ztang99/ZT_for_share/shared_notes/RoTATion - Germline Varient Calling WES.md

 # 4. Annotaion

->[!Note]
->Once we obtained the variants, we need to further annotate them before we can manually interpret whether they’re disease causing (pathogenic) or not.
+>**Note:** Once we obtained the variants, we need to further annotate them before we can manually interpret whether they’re disease causing (pathogenic) or not.
 In this pipeline, we use CADD, VEP, etc. to annotate/filter the variants gotten to leave only those that are likely pathogenic.

 ## Script to use